Lessons from My Son: Gratitude, Growth, and LoveWhen your kids are better people than you

-This is not a bragging story, nor is one trying to convey her child better than anyone else.
-I’d like to share with you a mother’s tale about her beloved son.
-My son Nathan (Nate) is in my eyes, an exceptional person.
-At only 15- years old, he seems to display wisdom far beyond his years.
+This is not a brag, nor is it meant to suggest that my child is better than anyone else’s.
+I simply want to share a mother’s story about her beloved son.
+My son Nathan (Nate) is, in my eyes, an exceptional person.
+At only 15 years old, he displays a wisdom that seems far beyond his years.

-When Nate was a very young, between the ages of 2 and 5, his father and I started calling him “an old man.”
-This is because at a very young age, he seemed to be very rigid and disciplined, not only with himself but with others as well.
+When Nate was very young, between the ages of 2 and 5, his father and I began calling him “an old man.”
+Even then, he showed a remarkable sense of discipline and rigidity, not only with himself but with others as well.

-As he grew older, his level of maturity baffled me because I could not quite understand where it had originated from and why he didn’t enjoy just being a kid.
+As he grew older, his maturity continued to amaze me.
+I often wondered where it came from, and why he didn’t just enjoy being a carefree child.

-Nate grew up in a home of divorced parents.
-However, his father and I have always strived to make sure we co-parent well, and most of all, that we are always honest with him.
-I’ve allowed Nate to see that I’m a human being who makes mistakes and falls, and who is also a person who has the ability and drive to get back on her feet.
+Nate grew up in a home with divorced parents, but his father and I have always worked hard to co-parent well and, most importantly, to be honest with him.
+I’ve allowed him to see that I am human, someone who makes mistakes, stumbles, but also has the strength and determination to rise again.

-Nate also grew up almost as an only child because his half-brother Daniel is nine years older.
-I often wonder if Nate was exposed more to mature than child-like behavior.
+He also grew up almost like an only child, since his half-brother Daniel is nine years older.
+I sometimes wonder if Nate was exposed more to adult perspectives than to typical childlike behavior.

-Either way, he’s grown to be the best person I know.
-He’s mature, warm, loving, and very empathetic.
-Nate accepts people and situations as they are, something I have yet to master.
-I’ve not seen a teenager who expresses affection publicly as he does.
-Nate tells me that he loves me daily, no matter where we are, or who’s around.
+Regardless of the reasons, he has grown into the best person I know.
+He is mature, warm, loving, and deeply empathetic.
+Nate accepts people and situations as they are, a skill I’m still learning.
+I’ve rarely seen a teenager express affection as openly as he does.
+Nate tells me he loves me every day, no matter where we are or who is around.

 Rosa